geertmeersman/nexxtender/README.md

 ### Installing & Configuring ESPHome

-**Install ESPHome:** If you haven't already, install ESPHome by following the instructions [here](https://esphome.io/guides/getting_started_command_line.html#installation-step) or [here in combination with HA](https://esphome.io/guides/getting_started_hassio.html).
+1. **Install ESPHome:** If you haven't already, install ESPHome by following the instructions [here](https://esphome.io/guides/getting_started_command_line.html#installation-step) or [here in combination with HA](https://esphome.io/guides/getting_started_hassio.html).

    You then need to create a new YAML configuration for you nexxtender charger, compile it (this will create the corresponding C++ code and resulting binary), and upload it to your esp32.

    There is several ways to do this, for example using command line or your favorite IDE, or directly via the ESPHome dashboard add-on proposed by Home Assistant.

-#### Using command line / IDE

-1. **Create a new ESPHome Configuration:** Create a new file named `nexxtender.yaml` in your local directory.
-Copy and paste the contents of the provided `nexxtender.yaml` into this file (or copy/paste the below yaml).
+2. **Create a new ESPHome Configuration:** Create a new file named `nexxtender.yaml` in your local directory.

+   If you followed the proposed HomeAssistant ESPHome wizard, you already ended up with a yaml file.
+If needed, first rename this file in `nexxtender.yaml` using the `Rename hostname` option.
+Note that this will also trigger the compilation and can take some time.
+Alternatively, delete the configuration created by the wizard and create a new one.

+   Edit and copy/paste the content of the provided `nexxtender.yaml` into or at the end of this file (or copy/paste the below yaml).

    ```yaml
    packages: